Atmospheric cartography: Articulating Ecological Connectivity in Air, art–research project, Royal College of Art 2018-19.

 Air is an ‘heuristic’ for countless phenomena (Choy 2011, 12), encompassing gasses and particles but also vibrations and, metaphorically, emotions.
 Air’s sensible qualities, like its breathability or familiarity, vary across space and time, creating uncanny pockets and partitions known as atmospheres.
 Immersive and transcendent, palpable and elusive, atmospheres are emergent events formed through air’s transient variations within the medium itself.
 Whether a layer around a planet or the interiority of a building, ‘the atmosphere’ denotes the air that moves through and characterizes how a particular place is experienced.

-Through palpable variations in air, then, partitions between atmospheres arise.
+Through palpable variations in air, then, partitions between atmospheres arise (Philippopoulos-Mihalopoulos 2016).
 Unlike geopolitical borders on land-centric maps, these partitions are not fixed in place by patriarchal colonizing projects (although they are often impacted by such forces).
 Instead, the atmospheric counterparts of geopolitical borders take form as fluid interfaces of contiguous contrasts sensed by networks of bodies and devices.
 I mean ‘interface’ as a process of becoming together that originated within fluid dynamics and now has correlates in new media as well as the liminal zones between elemental bodies (see Maxwell in Hookway 2014, 66).

 Of course, top-down territoriality in all senses of the word still informs the norms of projects to cartographically represent airspaces today, including analyses of ‘air quality’ (read: breathability).
 The latter is a case in point: air quality euphemistically implies goodness or badness to inhere in air itself, rather than the relations with/in it (Sabin 2019).
 The term is an abstraction that separates breather and breathed.
 Here there be monsters!
-The atmospheric is indeed globally, molecularly and culturally permeated with late industrial violences, yet here is an opportunity to mediatize as a form of remediation, unencumbered by grand narratives (or maybe more relational ones).
+The atmospheric is indeed globally, molecularly and culturally permeated with late industrial violences, yet here is an opportunity to mediatise as a form of remediation, unencumbered by grand narratives (or maybe more relational ones).

 The ‘stuff’ above the ground is volumetric and transcendental.
 Airspaces hold us within unknowably vast webs of relations, and this is a fundamental condition of becoming together.
 There can be no ‘interstice’ between the breathing subject and the substance intravenously sustaining them (Irigaray 1983, 79).
 Earth’s atmosphere, with its solar-powered mobilities, gives us the weather-season-climate spectrum and implicated aerobiological processes of photosynthesis, pollination, and respiration – to state the important obvious.

 The question of how to parse and durationally observe the mobilities, relationalities, temporalities and rifts of air is still open to interpretation.
 How to map suspension?
 How to pinpoint something before the dust settles?
 Latency is already a variable in longitudinal, quantitative studies, from geographic information systems illustrating climate predictions to biomonitoring ambient pollutant levels via a species’ survival rates year on year.
 But how do we then position variegating subjectivities as inhabitants of those spacetimes, who weather those conditions from unique perspectives, raising different sets of concerns?
-How do we apply discourses about ‘thicker’ temporalities and perspectival relations to the practice of mapping the air?
+How do we apply discourses about ‘thicker’ temporalities (Neimanis and Walker 2014) and perspectival relations to the practice of mapping the air?